facebook/react-native-website/docs/getting-started.md

 <h3>Modifying your app</h3>

 Now that you have successfully run the app, let's modify it.
-Open `App.tsx` in your text editor of choice and edit some lines.
+Open `App.js` in your text editor of choice and edit some lines.
 The application should reload automatically once you save your changes.

 <h3>That's it!</h3>